 The task of securing M2M technology comes with unique challenges.
 Because M2M communication is typically used to facilitate automated functions which occur with little to no human oversight, it is hard to monitor for abnormalities.
 Further, M2M networks often include older machines that were never intended to be connected to the internet, and usually completely lack network security features.

 Traditional industrial plants divided their technical responsibilities into IT (information technology), which encompassed business and administrative operations, and OT (operational technology), which encompassed the plant’s industrial operations.
 The rise of IIoT has eliminated this divide; cyber security professionals are now charged with securing increasingly complex OT networks and the unique challenges that come with them.

 As their compromise could have profound effects on economic or public infrastructure, M2M systems provide cyber security professionals with a specialised set of responsibilities.
 These include understanding the unique risks of a potential compromise, knowing how to monitor automated communication, and being able to mitigate the vulnerabilities which permeate contemporary IoT.
 Because the risks associated with a compromise are so great, there is a high demand for professionals with the skills to safeguard M2M systems.

-ECU’s cyber security courses offer the training necessary to work in the fast-evolving field of IoT and M2M security.
+ECU’s cyber security courses offer the training necessary to work in the fast-evolving field of IoT and M2M security (such as via the masters in cyber security program).
 Demand for M2M cyber security talent will be strong for the foreseeable future—global spending on IoT security is projected to quadruple from US $1.5 billion in 2018 to $6 billion by 2023.
 Featuring affordable costs and a flexible schedule, ECU Online’s Master of Cyber Security is an attractive option for anyone interested in a career safeguarding Australia’s vital economic and public infrastructure.

 Find out more about becoming an expert by studying ECU’s 100% Online Master of Cyber Security.